The Frankfurt PX, July

 murder a few thousand people, if it amuses you to think of trying to

-choose which corporate Directorship invitations you should accept after turning
+choose which corporate Directorship invitations you should accept after

 in your resumé of "Convicted War Criminal", then

 what would you do for revenge?
 Run a few "medical

 so they would understand?
 Is that your role as the harbinger